Nearest Neighbor Sampling of Point Sets using Rays

-We use a postfix notation to indicate more precisely what is included in the RaySense signature, see \S~\ref{sec:signature}.
-We use $f$ with different number of neighbors, denoted by RayNN-X, where X is related to the input features.
-For our implementation, while we might use different numbers of nearest neighbors, we always include the closest point coordinates and the vector to closest points in our feature space ($c=6$ fixed).
-We denote our models by RayNN-cp$n$ where $n$ denotes the number of nearest neighbors.
+We use the RaySense sketch to classify objects from the ModelNet dataset~\cite{wu20153d}, using a neural network, which we call RayNN.
+RayNN can use features from different sampling operators $\mathcal S$ introduced in \S~\ref{sec:signature} as inputs.
+When using multiple nearest neighbors: $\mathcal S\big[\Gamma, [1,2,\dots,\eta]\big]$, we denote our models by RayNN-cp$\eta$.
+For our implementation, while we might use different numbers of nearest neighbors, we always include the closest point coordinates and the vector to closest points in our feature space $\mathbb R^c$ ($c \ge 6$ fixed).
+Details of the implementation can be found in \Cref{sec:NN_detail}.

+We compare with some well-known methods for 3D point cloud classification tasks.
+In addition to the results reported by \cite{qi2017pointnet}, we also compare against PointNet.pytorch, a PyTorch re-implementation \cite{site:PointNetpytorch} of PointNet.
+In all our experiments, we report overall accuracy.
+Table~\ref{tab:classificationresults} shows RayNN is competitive.
+To investigate the robustness of our network, we perform several more experiments.

+\mypara{Robustness to sample size} We repeat the experiments in~\cite{qi2017pointnet, wang2019dynamic} whereby, after training, data is randomly removed prior to testing on the remaining points.
+The results in Fig.~\ref{fig:missingdatacompare} show that RayNN performs very well with significant missing data.

+\mypara{Using fewer rays} We experiment with training using a full set of $m=32$ rays but test using smaller number $\hat{m}$ of rays.
+Table~\ref{tab:testwithfewer} shows that RayNN can achieve a reasonable score even if only $\hat{m}=4$ rays are used for inference.

+\mypara{Robustness to outliers} This experiment simulates situations where noise severely perturbs the original data during testing.
+We compare the performance of RayNN-cp1, RayNN-cp5 and PointNet.pytorch in Table~\ref{tab:outliers}.
+The comparison reveals RaySense's capability in handling unexpected outliers, especially when additional nearest neighbors are used.
+Note the experiment here is different from that in \cite{qi2017pointnet} where the outliers are fixed and included in the training set.